metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `api_group` (String) APIGroup is the group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
 For any other third-party types, APIGroup is required.

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--data_source_ref"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.data_source_ref`

+Required:

+- `kind` (String) Kind is the type of resource being referenced
+- `name` (String) Name is the name of resource being referenced

+Optional:

+- `api_group` (String) APIGroup is the group for the resource being referenced.
+If APIGroup is not specified, the specified Kind must be in the core API group.
+For any other third-party types, APIGroup is required.
+- `namespace` (String) Namespace is the namespace of resource being referenced Note that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
+See the ReferenceGrant documentation for details.
+(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--resources"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.resources`

 Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--resources--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--resources--claims"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.resources.requests`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--selector"></a>